iArcanic/irsm-cw1/risk-analysis-report.md

 ### 2.4.3 Tier 3 – Risk assessment process

+Efficient thread modeling focused on devices running Windows 11 Pro can help to recognise ransomware, password dictionary attacks, and insider threats and will all be considered high-impact information security events.
+For the Azure-hosted Oracle cloud solution applications, unauthorised data processing actions and lack of awareness when handling data, in general, should alert the Cloud Security Alliance (CSA).
+There should be rigorous documentation addressing risk scenarios specific to the company's information security – any likelihood and magnitudes.
+The mapping of any risks will help realise what security aspects most of the company's attention is required for, and what mitigation strategies need to be put in place.

 ### 2.4.4 Tier 4 – Ongoing risk monitoring

 # 3 Risk register